 The Act requires the Registrar to use the address that the registrant gives on the Register for a number of formal communications.
-It is therefore important that registrants receive mail from their registered address.
-If that address changes, registrants should notify the Office of the Registrar immediately and must also include the change on the next Quarterly Information Return.
+It is therefore important that registrants routinely receive mail from their registered address (which may be different from their day-to-day trading address).
+If the address changes, registrants should notify the Office of the Registrar immediately and must also include the change on the next Quarterly Information Return.

 In addition to the published information on the Register entry, registrants also provide the Office of the Registrar with contact details (emails and phone numbers) for one or more contacts.
-This allows the Office of the Registrar to contact registrants in order to communicate important information and resolve any queries easily and quickly.
+This allows the Office of the Registrar to contact registrants to communicate important information and resolve any queries easily and quickly.
 Registrant's should therefore ensure that such contact information is accurate and up to date by notifying the Office of the Registrar of any changes as soon as they occur (most obviously following staff changes).
-Failing this, registrants risk not receiving important information from the Office of the Registrar.
+Failing this, registrants risk not receiving important and often time-critical information from the Office of the Registrar.